Salted Caramel Apple Pie.

 - coarse sugar for topping

 - Make the crust first: Mix the flour and salt together in a large bowl.
-Using a pastry blender or two forks, cut in the butter and shortening until the mixture resembled coarse meal (pea-sized bits with a few larger bits of fat is OK).
-Slowly drizzle in the ice water and stir with a large spoon until the dough begins to clump.
+Using a pastry cutter or two forks, cut in the butter and shortening until the mixture resembles coarse meal (pea-sized bits with a few larger bits of fat is OK).
+Drizzle the cold water in, 1 Tablespoon (15ml) at a time, and stir with a rubber spatula or wooden spoon after every Tablespoon (15ml) added.
 Do not add any more water than you need to.
+Stop adding water when the dough begins to form large clumps.
+I always use between 1/3 cup (75ml) and 1/2 cup (120ml) of water.
 Transfer the dough to a floured work surface and, using your hands, fold the dough into itself until the flour is fully incorporated into the fats.
 The dough should come together easily but should not feel overly sticky.
 Form into a ball.
 Divide in half, then flatten each into a 1-inch disk and wrap each tightly in plastic wrap.
-Chill in the refrigerator for at least 1 hour.
+Chill in the refrigerator for at least 2 hours.
 For a visual guide to making this crust, see my step-by-step photos.

 - Make the caramel using my step-by-step photos as a visual guide.
 Do this as you wait for the dough to chill.